Catalysing research, innovation and action for people and nature to thrive

 Woman collecting plant life from the water in Zhengzhou, China (Photo: Jean Beller via Unsplash)

-Reversing Environmental Degradation in Africa and Asia (REDAA) catalyses research, innovation and action to help people and nature thrive together.
-Through a series of grant calls it will work at local, national and regional levels in Africa and Asia to support knowledge generation and learning across sectors.
+The Reversing Environmental Degradation in Africa and Asia (REDAA) programme catalyses research, innovation and action to help people and nature thrive together.
+Through a series of grant calls, it works at local, national and regional levels in Africa and Asia to support knowledge generation and learning across sectors.

 What is IIED doing?